GuidesHow To'sHow To Wire RGB LED Strip Without A Controller

 Wiring Your RGB LED Strip To A Battery Pack

-A more straightforward method to control the colors of your RGB LED strip involves wiring your RGB LED strip to a battery pack.
-It’s similar to using an external power supply to power the strip, but the only difference is using a battery pack.
+A simpler way to control the colors of your RGB LED strip is by wiring it to a battery pack.
+Instead of an external power supply, I used a battery pack to power the strip.

-For this method, you’ll need a battery pack and clip.
-Simply connect the positive wire to the +12v pad and the ground wire to one of the color pads.
-And if you want to control all the colors of your RGB LED strip, you’ll have to connect a battery to each color pad on the strip instead of just a single pad.
+Moreover, you will need a battery pack and clip.
+Connect the positive wire to the +12v pad and the ground wire to one of the color pads.
+On the other hand, connect a battery to each color pad on the strip instead of just a single pad to control all the colors of your RGB LED strip.

 What You’ll Need

-• 1 Arduino UNO board
+- 1 Arduino UNO Board

 Connecting The Circuit